jparkerweb/pixel-banner/README.md

 ## Feedback and Support

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/jparkerweb/pixel-banner/issues) on the GitHub repository.

-## Credits

-This plugin optionally uses the [Pexels](https://www.pexels.com/api/) and [Pixabay](https://pixabay.com/api/docs/) APIs to fetch images.
-Special thanks to Pexels / Pixabay for providing this service.